 The Ram Triumphant: The Battle of Lissa 1866

-The clash between the Austro-Hungarian and Italian navies off the Dalmatian island of Lissa in 1866 was to be the only large-scale battle fought by first-generation ironclads.
-It was remarkable not only for the success of ramming tactics but for the aggressive and capable leadership of the Austro-Hungarian commander, Wilhelm von Tegettoff.
+The clash between the Austrian and Italian navies off the Dalmatian island of Lissa in 1866 was to be the only large-scale battle fought by first-generation ironclads.
+It was remarkable not only for the success of ramming tactics but for the aggressive and capable leadership of the Austrian commander, Wilhelm von Tegettoff.
 An earlier article saw him in action against the Danes off Heligoland two years earlier but his day of greatest glory was to be at Lissa.

 1866: Horror at Sea – the loss of the SS London